a-wozniakowski/scikit-physlearn/README.md

                            niter=None, T=None,
                            loss='lad')

-# (Hyper)parameters to to exhaustively search over, namely the regularization strength
+# (Hyper)parameters to to exhaustively search over in the inner loop, namely
-# in ridge regression and the number of neighbors in k-nearest neighbors.
+# the regularization strength in ridge regression and the number of neighbors
+# in k-nearest neighbors.
 search_params = {'0__alpha': [0.5, 1.0, 1.5],
                  'final_estimator__n_neighbors': [3, 5, 10]}